ReetuData/Insurance-Pricing-Forecast-Using-XGBoost-Regressor/README.md

 **Overview**

-○ Insurance companies cover expenses the policyholder incurs from damages to health or property policies commonly offered: medical bills, house, motor vehicle, and fire insurance, and financial losses such as a loss of income against a fee or premium paid by the client.n/ ○ Traditional approaches to premium calculation require a lot of time-consuming human labor and are getting more complicated daily to capture the increasingly complex interactions in the data.
+○ Insurance companies cover expenses the policyholder incurs from damages to health or property policies commonly offered: medical bills, house, motor vehicle, and fire insurance, and financial losses such as a loss of income against a fee or premium paid by the client.<be>
+○ Traditional approaches to premium calculation require a lot of time-consuming human labor and are getting more complicated daily to capture the increasingly complex interactions in the data.
 ○ Insurance firms should normally collect a higher premium than the amount given to the insured individual if that person files a valid claim to generate a profit.
 Since